sbhayes15/executive-wiki/events/minerlan.rst

 5. **Label everything** that ACM brings to the events.
 This will prevent people accidently taking ethernet cables and switches during cleanup.
 6. Order loads of food.
 Trevan ordered 23 pizzas.
 (12? -- not enough)
-7. Have schedules put on the doors and on the board. ( and the sign in table)
+7. Have schedules put on the doors, board, and the sign-in table.
-8. Be sure the main game room is set up before people get there.

 Tournaments
 -----------